 “Thank you James,” Lily seethed as she rose from her seat.
 “Now since you’ve never actually been to one of these meetings before, may I take over?”

 As Lily officially started the meeting by passing around the sign in scroll, he lowered himself into the chair behind him and clasped his hands in his lap, hanging his head slightly.
 He desperately tried to listen to the sweet, singsong voice of the girl he had been chasing for the past five years as she explained the logistics of the term but silently, he crumbled next to her.

-The Seventh Year was used to failure – as shown by the hundreds of rejections by his Gryffindor counterpart – but in that moment, James felt extremely frustrated with himself.
+The Seventh Year was used to failure – due to the many rejections by his Gryffindor counterpart – but in that moment, James felt extremely frustrated with himself.
 He was Boy Wonder.
 Captain of the Gryffindor Quidditch Team.
 An excellent dueler.
 He could accomplish most things within minutes of learning them and was always surrounded by his loyal friends, the Marauders, who made him feel at complete ease.
 He was supposed to be a great Head Boy without even trying, not one that forgot what to say and stuttered.